 Breaking Stalin’s Nose.
 I absolutely loved this book set in the Stalinist Soviet Union.
 Sasha has been wanting to become a loyal member of the Soviet Young Pioneers for as long he can remember.
 He sees Comrade Stalin as the great father of the Soviets, he knows all the laws of the SYP.
 His father works for the great Comrade Stalin, until… one day he doesn’t.
 When Sasha accidentally breaks off the nose from a statue, fear sets in and Sasha struggles to make sense of what is happening around him as he slowly comes to understand that some of what he thought to be true isn’t.
 This book is both subtly funny and sophisticatedly heartbreaking.
 Younger kids may miss much of the subtext of Sasha’s story but middle grade readers will have much to think about, and hopefully talk about with their parents who grew up before the break up of the USSR.
 (I listened to this on audiobook.)

 Judith Kerr based When Hitler Stole Pink Rabbit on her own experiences leaving Nazi Germany and living in Switzerland and France, before finally heading towards England.
-As a young Jewish girl, Anna is aware that something unsettling is happening in her home country, and her father’s livelihood is threatened, but she doesn’t quite understand the thread posed by Hitler.
+As a young Jewish girl, Anna is aware that something unsettling is happening in her home country, and her father’s livelihood is threatened, but she doesn’t quite understand the threat posed by Hitler.
 While in Zurich and Paris, young Anna must learn how to navigate new schools and cultures, make new friends and accept that her family life is irrevocably changed.
 Through it all, Anna hangs on to the idea that as long as their family is together, that is all that matters.
 Although it is inevitable that any book set in Europe during WWII will involve some discussion of the horrific fate of the Jewish population, this book is appropriate for parents whose children are not ready to discuss those horrors in detail.

 Paper Wishes is a story that addresses a too-often overlooked and shameful period in American history: the Japanese internment camps.
 I still find it shocking that the government forcibly relocated people of Japanese decent (and citizens, no less!) to the remote camps.
 Disgraceful.
 But independent from my soap box pronouncements, this is a wonderful book.
 10 year old Manami and her family live on Bainbridge Island in Washington state when the Japanese bomb Pearl Harbor.
 The U. S. government transports her family and others to a camp in the desert.
 When an attempt to smuggle her dog, Yujiin, under her coat fails, Manami stops talking.
 At the camp, she holds onto the hope that she will see Yujiin again one day.
 Her teacher at the camp helps her cope by giving her drawing paper so she can paint her feelings.
 A moving and powerful book.